-DALLAS -- "There's tragedy in every brush stroke," artist Mark Rothko says after his assistant Ken asks "how do you know it's finished?" in John Logan's play Red, having its area premiere in an intimate staging from Dallas Theater Center, in a collaboration with the Dallas Museum of Art.
+DALLAS -- "There's tragedy in every brush stroke," artist Mark Rothko says after his assistant, Ken, asks "How do you know it's finished?" in John Logan's Red.
+The play is having its area premiere in an intimate staging from Dallas Theater Center, in a collaboration with the Dallas Museum of Art.

 That line captures the essence of the play and the Rothko character as painted in it.
-Although Logan's set-up is fictional -- the initially timid Ken assists Rothko in his Bowery studio in the late 1950s while the artist works on the Four Seasons commission in the Seagram Building -- the sentiment is true to Rothko, one of the color-field painters from the abstract expressionism era in mid-20th century America.
+Although Logan's setup is fictional -- the initially timid Ken assists Rothko in his Bowery studio in the late 1950s while the artist works on the Four Seasons restaurant commission in the Seagram Building -- the sentiment is true to Rothko, one of the color-field painters from the abstract expressionism era in mid-20th-century America.
 The outcome is also in line with the way he handled that real-life commission.

-Some of Rothko's dialogue is drawn from the artist himself, and Logan captures the artist's ongoing struggle with the intellectual and emotional connection to his art, framing it as a debate with the young Ken, who eventually grows confident enough to question his boss/teacher/mentor.
-In the 90-minute, intermissionless play, innovatively staged in studio on the ninth floor of the Wyly Theatre that's made to look like Rothko's converted gymnasium studio (designed by Bob Lavallee), the audience walks in as Rothko (played by Brierley Resident Acting Company member Kieran Connolly) is sitting, staring at one of the Seagram paintings.
+Some of Rothko's lines are the artist's actual words, and Logan captures his ongoing struggle with the intellectual and emotional connection to his art, framing it as a debate with the young Ken, who eventually grows confident enough to question his boss/teacher/mentor.
+In the 90-minute play, innovatively staged in a room on the ninth floor of the Wyly Theatre that's made to look like Rothko's converted gymnasium studio (the set was designed by Bob Lavallee), the audience walks in as Rothko (played by Brierley Resident Acting Company member Kieran Connolly) is sitting, staring at one of the Seagram paintings.

-Director Joel Ferrell's staging, with the audience as eerily close voyeurs into an artist's studio and mind, is genius, and he elicits powerful performances from both actors.
-Connolly, who shaved the top of his head to look more like Rothko of this era, immerses in the role.
-The complexities of Rothko's emotional pull to each brushstroke and possible color combination come through with every sigh, every time he pores over his work and this new person in his life.
-Brodess convinces in his transition from student to being bold enough to school the master.
+Director Joel Ferrell's staging, with the audience as eerily close voyeurs looking into an artist's studio and mind, is genius, and he elicits powerful performances from both actors.
+Connolly, who shaved the top of his head to look more like Rothko in this era, immerses himself in the role.
+The complexities of Rothko's emotional involvement with each brushstroke and possible color combination come through with every sigh, every time he pores over his work and this new person in his life.
+Brodess convinces in his transition from student to a man bold enough to school the master.